 What is Decaffeinated Coffee?

-Difference between Caffeinated and Decaffeinated Coffee
+What is the Difference Between Caffeinated and Decaffeinated Coffee?